Just Starting Out

 Do I need to sign a waiver before participating?

 Yes, you will need to sign a waiver for yourself, and/or your child if they are going to be participating in any way.
 The rule of thumb is when you walk through the doors, you need a signed waiver on file.
 Waivers are filled out when you register for an account.
-For children, the parents must create an account IN THEIR CHILD’S NAME and complete the waiver in the process to allow the student to book classes, or come to any events.
+For children, the parents must create an account IN THEIR CHILD’S NAME and complete the waiver in the process of creating an account to allow the student to book classes, or come to any events.

 I missed a class, how do I make it up?

-Each Semester you are given 2 Make-Up sessions at Open Gyms.
+Each Semester you are given 2 Make-Up session at Open Gyms.
 Open Gym runs every Sunday from 1pm-3pm.
 If you need to arrange a makeup session, just let your instructor know during the next class.
 They will work with you to determine the best Sunday to come in to make the class up.
 You can sign up for Make-Ups HERE.
 Just click Add to Cart on the session you would like, login, and choose Make-Up Session for a free Open Gym to make up the missed class.

 What do the Class levels mean?
 (Beginner, Intermediate, etc.)